Cymmetria/honeycomb_plugins/docs/index.rst

 -------------------
 The last vital stage in writing a useful plugin for Honeycomb is making it actually trigger alerts in case something bad happens.
 For this, *add_alert_to_queue()* is your method of choice.
 Supply it with a single parameter, a dictionary containing all the fields described in the alert as defined in your config.json, and *event_name* should contain the alert name.
-For example, since simple_http defined one alert called __simple_http__, containing three fields: "originating_ip", "originating_port", and "request".
+For example, simple_http defined one alert called *simple_http*, containing three fields: "originating_ip", "originating_port", and "request".
 A matching alert may look like this:

 .. code-block:: python